 In 1973, Renford Bamborough, then Fellow of St John’s College, Cambridge, became Editor.
 In his first editorial Bamborough promised to continue to pursue the distinctive objects of Philosophy as a journal for the intelligent non-specialist, but he also intended to commission more articles than his predecessors, and expressed a new interest in bringing philosophy to bear on the problems of the day.
 Philosophy’s cover took on its distinctive yellow colour in that year too — in 2001 black was added, but the bright yellow remains.
 Bamborough also helped secure a connection to the Cambridge University Press, which has published the journal ever since.

-A few years later, in 1979, A. Philips Griffiths, Founding Professor at the University of Warwick, took on the role of Director.
-In the 1980s, when philosophy became an A-level subject, Philips Griffiths and others, including Bernard Williams, Martin Warner, and A. J. Ayer, began a range of activities for philosophy teachers in schools and colleges of further education — including conferences and the production of educational videos.
+A few years later, in 1979, A. Phillips Griffiths, Founding Professor at the University of Warwick, took on the role of Director.
+In the 1980s, when philosophy became an A-level subject, Phillips Griffiths and others, including Bernard Williams, Martin Warner, and A. J. Ayer, began a range of activities for philosophy teachers in schools and colleges of further education — including conferences and the production of educational videos.
 The Royal Institute of Philosophy’s conference funding was also now offered to departments annually, and the CUP began to publish the collected papers as “supplementary volumes” to the journal Philosophy.